Sam1brahim/End-to-End-LLM-project-using-Huggingface-open-source-modals/README.md

     An available GPU is recommended but not required.
     A downloaded LLM from Huggingface ( it can be sharded or one bin file )

-Installation
+Installation:
 Clone the repository to your local machine:

 bash